Sauchiehall Street

 This mid-1920’s view of Sauchiehall Street looking west was taken near the Renfield Street intersection.
 In the foreground is the entrance to the Lyric Theatre located in the YMCA building and there are businesses all along the frontage, including a branch of A. Harris, the tobacconist, and a service offering hair cutting, shaving, chiropody and manicure.
 Part of Renfield Street United Free Church is visible on the left, beyond the intersection, and a branch of R.S.
 McColl, the confectioner, has good exposure on the corner. ( Postcard published by Judges Ltd., Hastings )

 This Valentine’s photo was taken at the same location in 1932 and the ornate street lights have now been replaced by more utilitarian ones with a longer reach, providing better illumination over the roadway.
 The policeman on point duty has stopped traffic so that the tramcar can turn right into Sauchiehall Street from Renfield Street.
-Three years earlier, the name of the church was changed to Renfield Street Church of Scotland and it continued as such until it closed in 1964 when the congregation became part of what it now known as Renfield St. Stephen’s Church in Bath Street. ( Postcard published by Valentine’s of Dundee. )
+Three years earlier, the name of the church had been changed to Renfield Street Church of Scotland and it continued as such until it closed in 1964 when the congregation became part of what it now known as Renfield St. Stephen’s Church in Bath Street. ( Postcard published by Valentine’s of Dundee. )

 A tramcar heading for the International Exhibition at Kelvingrove Park is just turning into Sauchiehall Street from Renfield Street in this 1901 scene.
 The city where the Industrial Revolution began was hosting its second great International Exhibition and the recent electrification of the tramway system served to further showcase Glasgow’s achievements.
 The cars were resplendent in their colourful livery of cadmium orange side panels, ivory trim and plum/brown for the dashes.
 Each route was colour-coded and car 664 in the foreground would have had chrome yellow panels above the windows, bearing route information, probably similar to that of the car in the background.